ACA-RSS/ACA-Bloop/README.md

 ## Known Issues:
 * Game crashes if there is no save file in the debug folder.
+* The game has sound effects, but the video recording did not record them for the beta.

 ## Recording:
 [Link to a playthrough of our Alpha version](https://tinyurl.com/team-2-alpha)